-The citizens of California have faced more than just emotional distress over the mounting issues posed by the California wildfires in October; they have also expressed concern over the health ailments it has caused.
+The citizens of California have faced more than just emotional distress over the mounting issues posed by the California wildfires last October; they have also expressed concern over the health ailments it has caused.
 Research has found that those suffering from lung diseases like asthma are especially susceptible to the smoke caused by the fires and has been found to leave a layer of haze over areas that has been described as the “worst air quality on record.”
 The amount of people filling asthma prescriptions and visiting the ER for asthma attacks has skyrocketed due to the wildfires.

 Kids who have asthma are most likely to have adverse health effects as a result of the wildfires, but research has also showed that even children who do not have asthma are finding it difficult to catch a breath in the smoke-tainted air.
 It can make otherwise healthy people cough up phlegm and cause babies to have lower birth weights than they should have.
 Because we understand the mounting harm that these wildfires have caused, we want to help you identify the signs of asthma in your children.